Part of the back-story -

 The Darling River or "Baaka" as it has been known by Barkindji people for over 50,000 years finally arrives at its confluence with the Murray River at Wentworth, New South Wales, right on the state border with Victoria, 3,100 kilometres from "The Head" of the system.

 From Wentworth she flows a further 575 kilometres south-west as Murray River water and out into the Great Australian Bight and Southern Ocean, south of Adelaide, the capital of South Australia.
-It is the longest river journey on the continent - 3672 kilometres or 2,282 miles.
+The longest river system on the continent - 3,672 kilometres or 2,282 miles.

-The area in NSW west of Cobar and downstream of Bourke is vast, but we estimate the population at only around 25-30 thousand people at best, which includes Broken Hill.
+The area in NSW west of Cobar and downstream of Bourke is vast, but the population is only around 25-30 thousand people at best, which includes Broken Hill.
 This population also includes the Barkindji who boast the oldest known burial sites on Earth at Lake Mungo.

-Today the present drought is compounding the damage, but drought is not the problem with the Darling in this case.
+Today the present drought is compounding the damage, but drought is not the problem with the Darling.
+In this case it is over extraction through licenced pumping, illegal "floodplain harvesting" and water trading; the latter being started by Prime Minister John Howard in 2004.

 slowly unfolding disaster are not the only victims.
 People too have lost their sanity, their homes, life savings, families and even their lives because of this situation.

 To stop the flow of the Darling River and drain Menindee Lakes prohibiting the evaporation and groundwater recharge is to unleash a geologic catastrophe of global proportions.
-The dust storms from there already reach New Zealand and if not sorted out soon, the problem will just get worse and worse.
+The dust storms from there already reach New Zealand and if not sorted out soon, the problem will just get worse and worse, until it is too late to reverse a total collapse to a dust bowl.

 Nature, and life supporting systems are being erased by bad economics and one-eyed corporate greed.